EmilHolmgren/BowlingTracker/README.txt

 	- compute the current score of the game.
 	- compute the score based on official rules.

-The length of a game could be setup as a parameter when creating a new game if variations are desired.
+The length of a game is fixed at 10, but could be setup as a parameter when creating a new game if variations were desired.
-The 'Game' class could implement a print strategy for a better UI.
+Console only UI.
+The 'Game' class could be changed to implement a print-strategy/UI for a better UI.

-Not all exceptions are handled.
-Would generally recommend inputting valid integers.